 This mix of country, blues and old-time gospel that might've made the Rolling Stones themselves green with envy remains the best title track from a Prine album.

-This one has it all: snarkiness, social commentary, dark humor and oodles of gospel and country influence.
-Few could emote all of that at once in a song that's equally humorous and thought-provoking.
+This one has it all: snarkiness, social commentary, dark humor and heaps of gospel and country music influence.
+Few could emote all of that at once in a song that's equally humorous and defiant.

-In his mid-20s, Prine wrote an incredibly poignant song about silver-haired daddies growing older and lonelier.
+In his mid-twenties, Prine wrote an incredibly poignant song about silver-haired daddies growing older and lonelier.
 It drives home the idea that a simple hello can mean the world to a stranger.

 1. "Sam Stone"

-Originally titled "Great Society Conflict Veteran," Prine's tale of a drug-addled Vietnam veteran’s late life struggles and premature death remains one of the most biting pieces of social commentary from a politically contentious time.
+Originally titled "Great Society Conflict Veteran," Prine's tale of a drug-addled Vietnam survivor's late-life struggles and premature death remains one of the most biting pieces of social commentary from a politically-contentious time.

 Honorable mention John Prine songs: "Paradise," "Illegal Smile," "Lake Marie," "That's the Way the World Goes Round," "Speed of the Sound of Loneliness," "Fish and Whistle," "All The Best," "Diamonds in the Rough," "Summer's End," "Some Humans Ain't Human," "Far From Me," "When I Get to Heaven," "Christmas in Prison," "Unwed Fathers," "Mexican Home," "Jesus, the Missing Years," "Clocks and Spoons" and a Steve Goodman co-write made famous by David Allan Coe, "You Never Even Called Me By My Name"

 This post was originally published on February 14, 2018.
 It was expanded on Aug.
 6, 2022.

 Sign up for daily stories delivered straight to your inbox.